You can find 3D models of Crinoidea here!

 - Fossil record: Ordovician to Recent

 Crinoids, like other members of the phylum Echinodermata, are exclusively marine animals with pentaradial symmetry and water-vascular systems.
-Though they share these similarities with other echinoderms, crinoids are generally considered to be the sister group (i.e., closely related but least similar) to the other major echinoderm classes (see the phylogeny below).
-Unique from other echinoderm classes, crinoids feed exclusively by filter feeding.
-To feed, crinoids use a multi-component stalk to elevate the crown (i.e., cup with vital organs, and feather-like arms) into the water column.
-When the stalk is present, as in a great many fossil forms, crinoids are often referred to as sea lilies—crinoid means "lily-like" in Greek.
-The stalk has been lost in many modern crinoids, called feather stars, as an adaptation to be more mobile than their fossil predescessors.
-Today, more than 660 species of living crinoid have been identified, compared to more than 6,000 species known from as far back in the fossil record as the Darriwilian Stage (467.3 - 458.4 million years ago) of Ordovician Period.
+Though some groups have lost the stalk in adult forms, crinoids are considered to follow the stalked, radial morphology, as the stalkless forms are derived from stalked ancestors.
+Crinoids are generally considered to be the sister group (i.e., closely related but least similar) to the other living echinoderm classes (see the phylogeny below).
+Unique from other extant echinoderm classes, crinoids feed primarily by filter feeding.
+To feed, crinoids use their stalk, or column, to elevate the crown (i.e., cup with vital organs, and feather-like arms) into the water column.
+When the stalk is present, as in most fossil forms, crinoids are often referred to as sea lilies—crinoid means "lily-like" in Greek.
+The stalk has been lost in adults of many modern crinoids (a stalk is present in larval stages), called feather stars, as an adaptation to be more mobile than their fossil predescessors.
+Today, more than 660 species of living crinoid have been identified, and more than 6,000 fossil species have been described, with the oldest dating to the Tremadocian Stage (485.4 – 477.7 million years ago) of Ordovician Period.
 In the sections that follow, we will explore the anatomy of crinoids before looking at their diversity and ecology from the Ordovician to the present.

 Highly simplified overview of Echinodermata phylogeny based in part on the hypothesis of relationships presented by Reich et al. (2015).
 Image by Jaleigh Q. Pier; Creative Commons Attribution-Share Alike 4.0 International license.